ENG-AhmedSameh/Connectify/README.md

 - Accept connections and keep track of clients' status.

 ### Server Announcement
-- Ability to send an announcement message (formatted text message) to all online users.
+- Ability to send an announcement message to all online users.

 ### Server Statistics
 - View the number of online and offline users.
 - Show statistics about users' gender.
-- Show statistics about users' country.
-- Show statistics about users' entries number on the system (Bonus).
+- Show statistics about users' countries.

 ### Data Availability
 - Maintain the user's contact list for seamless sign-in from any machine without re-creating the contact list.